-A rebrand has the power to create meaningful change in an organization by aligning marketplace perceptions, improving processes and increasing stakeholder ownership.
+A rebranding strategy has the power to create meaningful change in an organization by aligning marketplace perceptions, improving processes and increasing stakeholder ownership.
 But how do you deal with pushback from resistant executives?

 A focus on strategy and research helps deflect potential turbulence.
 BrandExtract’s Brand Strategists, Elizabeth Tindall and Leslie Rainwater, regularly guide clients through a rebrand by placing structure around the process and facilitating thoughtful discussions between stakeholder groups.